-India says 3 soldiers killed in standoff with Chinese troops
+India: 20 troops killed in Himalayas clash with Chinese army

 Though skirmishes aren’t new along the frontier, the standoff at Ladakh’s Galwan Valley, where India is building a strategic road connecting the region to an airstrip close to China, has escalated in recent weeks.

-India and China fought a border war in 1962 that also spilled into Ladakh.
 The two countries have been trying to settle their border dispute since the early 1990s without success.

-Since then, soldiers from the two sides have frequently faced off along the frontier, which stretches from Ladakh in the north to the Indian state of Sikkim in the northeast.

-The Indian army statement said the “violent faceoff” occurred “during the deescalation process underway in the Galwan Valley.”

-Indian officials say Chinese soldiers commit more than 500 border transgressions annually.
-China claims about 90,000 square kilometers (35,000 square miles) of territory in India’s northeast, while India says China occupies 38,000 square kilometers (15,000 square miles) of its territory in the Aksai Chin Plateau in the Himalayas, a contiguous part of the Ladakh region.

-Lt.
+The last time there were fatalities along the disputed border was in 1975, when Chinese troops killed four Indian soldiers in an ambush in the Twang region of northeastern India’s Arunachal Pradesh state, said Lt.
 Gen. D.S.
-Hooda, a former head of the Indian military’s Northern Command, under which Kashmir and Ladakh fall, said the incident was the “most serious confrontation” between India and China since 1975, when Chinese troops killed four Indian soldiers in an ambush in the Twang region of northeastern India's Arunachal Pradesh state.
+Hooda, a former head of the Indian military’s Northern Command.

 “It’s a very complicated and serious situation, and it will take real, hard negotiating skills to resolve this,” Hooda said.